 Elaine Cameron-Weir's sculptural works revel in contrasts, particularly in the relationship between structure and entropy.
 The Canadian born, NYC based artist is known for her assemblages of disparate found materials such as leaves, seashells, and metallic mesh; earning her esteem as a promising up-and-comer.
 With a keen eye for balance and an interest in the relationship between the natural and "unnatural" worlds, Cameron-Weir approaches her sculptural works as narratives, with a distinct sci-fi influenced poetic sensibility.
-The works exhibited by New York's JTT Gallery, titled "saint Concretion in the aftermath, when the restraints", combines a gridded structure with a delicate silk, baroque-inspired drapery made from a parachute.
+The work exhibited by New York's JTT Gallery combines a gridded structure with a delicate silk, baroque-inspired drapery made from a parachute.
 The contrast between the industrial hardware, bound with oxidized leather, and the elegance of the fabric creates a stunning dynamic contrast.

 Look At Me, 1970/71